Small Business Development Service

 Health System Venture funds are organized and run by healthcare systems like Inova Health System (Falls Church, VA) and Partners HealthCare (Boston, MA).
 They invest in small companies developing novel, problem-solving solutions for their hospitals.
 Moreover, the funds finance firms with solutions that improve the services of the hospitals or healthcare systems.

-Using our knowledge, expertise and experience, Eighteen Ventures helped Quality Reviews identify and connect with Health System Venture Funds matching the company's investment request level and technology development specialty.
+Using our knowledge, expertise and experience, Eighteen Ventures successfully helped Quality Reviews identify and connect with Health System Venture Funds.

 Business Model Development Service